momentum-xyz/docs/docs/explore-the-features/building-your-odyssey/assign-functionalities.md

 ---
-title: Assign functionalities
+title: Assign Functionalities
 description: Every object in your Odyssey and be assigned a specific function.
 For example, display an image, play a video, or even a sound (coming soon).
-sidebar_label: Assign functionalities
+sidebar_label: Assign Functionalities
 sidebar_position: 6
 ---